b0bf15h/dsa4266_wooper/README.md

 ```
 ./process_task2.sh
 ```
-The relative path to the raw data from **dsa4266_wooper/data** and the name of the output file using the -dn flags in the shell script when calling the python script. \
+The relative path to the raw data from **dsa4266_wooper/data** and the name of the output file should be specified using the -dn flags in the shell script when calling the python script. \
 \
-For example, for dataset1, the following lines will do.
+For example, for the provided data A549_Replicate5_Run1, the following lines will do.
 ```
 python process_task2.py -d ./data -s 1 -dn 'A549_R5r1'
 python process_task2.py -d ./data -s 2 -dn 'A549_R5r1.pkl'